Black Hawk Lake

 YLOA does not own Black Hawk Lake or the Black Hawk Lake Recreation Area.
 Our continued use of this facility is subject to residents complying with the terms of our usage agreement.

-Summer hours for using Black Hawk Lake are 8 AM to 8 PM.
+- Winter hours for using Black Hawk Lake are 8 a.m. to 5 p.m.
 Entering the premises before this time or staying after is a violation of our usage agreement.

 Black Hawk Lake is a wonderful amenity, however, our right to use Black Hawk lake is provided by easement.
 We do not own the lake or the property and our ongoing rights to use the facility are subject to complying with the terms of our usage agreement — which includes limited hours of access, issuing passes and charging a daily use fee.